DnJns/TRNSYS_Type835_PVT/README.md

 # TRNSYS_Type835_PVT
-TRNSYS `Type835` is a PV model for the coupling with solar thermal absorber and collector models as PVT model developed for use in TRNSYS 17.
+`Type835` is a PV model for the coupling with solar thermal absorber and collector models as PVT model developed for use in TRNSYS 17.

 ## License
 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).